process-engine/process_engine_core_meta/README.md

 ## About the Meta Repository
 A meta repository combines both advantages of a monolithic and a distributed repository structure by creating a _meta repository_.

-The meta repository contains a clone off all component repos, that are used by the process engine.
+The meta repository contains a clone of all component repos, that are used by the process engine.
 Logically it looks like the whole project is a monolithic repo.
 But every component is a git repository itself.
 So you keep every used components in one place but also can work independently on every component.

 ## General Workflow
 ### Creating a feature branch
 <!--- Personally I dont like an ordered list here -->

-1. Change into the directory, where you want to create your feature. _Only create your feature branch inside the meta repo, if you really want to add a feature to the meta repository!_
+To demonstrate the workflow, we use an example where we create a new feature branch for an integration test.

+1. Create a feature branch using `git flow feature start imaginary_element_test`
+2. Commit your changes as usual
+3. Publish your feature branch using `git flow feature publish imaginary_element_test`

+Now we want to create a new feature for the `process-engine` module.
+1. Navigate into the `process-engine` directory
-2. Create your feature branch.
-We recommend you to use git flow for this.
-If you have installed git flow, you just can type `git flow feature start <myFeature>`
+2. Create a feature branch using `git flow feature start imaginary_feature`
-    * git flow will create a new branch named `feature/myFeature`, so keep that in mind if you want to checkout to your created feature branch.
-3. Now you can push your changes as usual.
+3. Commit your changes as usual
-4. If you want to publish your feature, you can conveniently to this with `git flow feature publish myFeature`
+4. Publish your feature branch using `git flow feature publish imaginary_feature`

 ### Package.json
 todo